jonbnewman/mobx-store-provider/docs/api/useStore.md

 React Hook used to retrieve a `store` for a given `identifier`.

+After supplying your application with a store via the [useProvider hook](/api/useProvider) you can then call `useStore` inside of a component to access the `store`.

-This hook is used to access a `store` from within your components.
-It must be passed the same `identifier` that was used with the `Provider` supplying it.
+It must be passed the same `identifier` that was used with the `Provider` supplying it (if you used one).

 ```javascript
 useStore(): any